Scorpion EVO 9mm Carbine

 We may earn a commission when you purchase through the links on our site.
 Find out more here.

-Pistol caliber carbines have graced the hands of shooters since the dawn of the self-contained cartridge.
+Pistol caliber carbines have been popular since the advent of the self-contained cartridge.
 They saw heavy use during the settlement of the American West, as ranchers and outlaws alike saw the value and convenience of having their rifles and pistols shoot the same ammunition.
-Whether it is a 9mm carbine or another caliber adding one of these to your collection can be well worth it.
+Adding a 9mm carbine or one in another caliber can be a valuable addition to any collection.

-The current crop of carbines was adapted for civilian use from select-fire submachine guns like the H&K MP5 and CZ Scorpion.
-They also got a bump in popularity from the AR pistol craze.
-This helped usher in a new era for PCCs, as many realized the benefit of having a compact, high-capacity rifle, but have experienced the drawbacks that come with typical rifle calibers.
-We have taken a look at the best 9mm Carbines out there today.
+Today’s carbines have evolved from select-fire submachine guns like the H&K MP5 and CZ Scorpion and gained popularity with the AR pistol trend.
+This shift has ushered in a new era for PCCs, offering the advantages of a compact, high-capacity rifle while avoiding some of the drawbacks of traditional rifle calibers.
+We’ve examined the top 9mm carbines available today.

 • Ruger PC Carbine: a previously discontinued model but it was brought back due to the increase in demand for PCC and the new model is based on their popular 10/22 model.